ionic-team/ionic-docs/CONTRIBUTING.md

 ## Reporting Issues

-Before submitting an issue to the Ionic docs repo, please search [existing issues](https://github.com/ionic-team/ionic-docs/issues) to avoid duplicate reports.
+Before submitting an issue to the Ionic docs repo, please search [existing issues](https://github.com/ionic-team/ionic-docs/issues) to avoid duplicate reports. **Note:** Some [reference content](#reference-content) is pulled from other Ionic repos.
+In that case, please submit your issue on the docs repo with a link to the repo where the content lives.

 If the issue you're reporting is a bug, please be sure it is an issue with the Ionic docs themselves and not the subject of the documentation.
 With your report, please provide: